kwhitley/apicache/README.md

 routes to be cached from your public client, but NOT cached when from the admin client.
 This is achieved by sending a `"x-apicache-bypass": true` header along with the requst from the admin.
 The presence of this header flag will bypass the cache, ensuring you aren't looking at stale data.

-## Limitations

-- `apicache` is currently an in-memory cache, built upon [memory-cache](https://github.com/ptarjan/node-cache).
-It may later be expanded to allow other cache-layers.
-- This should only be used for JSON responses (as from an API) - if for no other reason, because it will return the cached response as `application/json`.
-There's a reason it's called `apicache`.

 ## Contributors